pgpmartin/NanoBAC_pipeline/README.md

 The NanoBAC pipeline uses *multiple alignment of VDV reads* to generate a first consensus sequence and then uses DVD reads (after splitting at the vector) and long VD reads to polish the consensus sequence.

 Sequencing such large plasmids with long read technology is generally used to assemble highly repetitive regions of the genome.
 Thus, there are often know sequences (named "GeneA" and "GeneB" in the pipeline) that are expected in such sequences.
 The pipeline takes advantage of such sequences to filter the reads.
+A separate pipeline: [NanoBAC_pipeline_NRD]() where NRD stands for "Non Repetitive DNA" ca be used in a similar way as this one but without using "GeneA" and "GeneB".
 Nanopore reads from plasmid sequencing are often contaminated with fragments of the host (e.g. E. Coli) genome, especially when using a *ligation proocol* where the fragment ends of the fragmentated host genome compete for adapter ligation.
 Such reads are also identified and filtered by the pipeline.